-We have previously reported that LPA signaling through LPA1 contributes to fibroblast accumulation in the lung following bleomycin injury by promoting the migration of these cells (2).
+We have previously reported that LPA signaling through LPA1 contributes to fibroblast accumulation in the lung after bleomycin injury by promoting the migration of these cells (2).
 In contrast to our findings with lung epithelial cells, LPA has been reported to prevent apoptosis in NIH 3T3, Swiss 3T3, and Rat-1 fibroblast cell lines (34), although the LPA receptor(s) mediating these anti-apoptotic effects were not identified.
-Such anti-apoptotic effects on fibroblasts could also contribute to LPA-induced fibroblast accumulation following bleomycin lung injury, and we therefore analyzed the effects of LPA on the apoptosis of primary mouse lung fibroblasts (PMLF).
-PMLF apoptosis induced by serum deprivation for 24 hours was completely prevented by LPA concentrations as low as 1 μM (Figure 6A).
-Lower LPA concentrations produced trends toward reduced PMLF apoptosis, but these were non-significant (Supplemental Figure E8).
-Of the established LPA receptors LPA1 - LPA5, we previously reported that PMLF predominantly express LPA1 (2).
+Such anti-apoptotic effects on fibroblasts could also contribute to LPA-induced fibroblast accumulation after bleomycin lung injury, and we therefore analyzed the effects of LPA on the apoptosis of primary mouse lung fibroblasts (PMLFs).
+PMLF apoptosis induced by serum deprivation for 24 hours was prevented by LPA concentrations as low as 1 μM (Figure 6A).
+Lower LPA concentrations produced trends toward reduced PMLF apoptosis, but these were nonsignificant (Figure E8).
+Of the established LPA receptors LPA1 through LPA5, we previously reported that PMLFs predominantly express $LPA_1$ (2).
 We consequently hypothesized that LPA's ability to prevent fibroblast apoptosis is mediated by LPA1, the same receptor that mediates LPA's ability to promote epithelial cell apoptosis.
 To investigate this hypothesis, we first determined whether the LPA receptor antagonist Ki16425 inhibited LPA's ability to prevent PMLF apoptosis.
-This antagonist was originally reported to inhibit LPA-induced responses mediated by LPA1 \geq LPA3 >> LPA2 (35), but more recent studies have demonstrated that the ability of Ki16425 to inhibit mouse LPA1 is over 10-fold greater than its ability to inhibit mouse LPA3, as assessed by calcium flux assays performed with transfected cells (personal communication, Gretchen Bain, Amira Pharmaceuticals, San Diego, CA).
-The ability of LPA to prevent PMLF apoptosis induced by serum deprivation was completely abrogated by Ki16425 at a concentration of 100 μM (Figure 6B), and partially blocked by lower concentrations of Ki16425 (Supplemental Figure E9), consistent with the anti-apoptotic effects of LPA on fibroblasts being mediated by LPA1.
-We next investigated whether LPA was able to prevent the apoptosis of PMLF isolated from LPA1 KO mice.
-As demonstrated in Figure 6C, LPA did not significantly reduce the apoptosis of LPA1 KO PMLF induced by serum deprivation for 24 hours, also suggesting that signaling through LPA1 mediates the anti-apoptotic effects of LPA on fibroblasts.
-In all the fibroblast experiments described above, PMLF were grown on high attachment tissue culture-treated plastic.
-To determine whether LPA's ability to prevent lung fibroblast apoptosis requires cell attachment, we investigated whether LPA was able to prevent apoptosis of PMLF transferred to ultra low attachment plastic.
-As demonstrated in Figure 6D, incubation with either serum or LPA each failed to reduce the apoptosis of PMLF on ultra low attachment plastic.
-These results suggest that, as was the case for epithelial cells, LPA regulates the apoptosis of fibroblasts only when these cells are adherent, and not when they are unattached.
+This antagonist was originally reported to inhibit LPA-induced responses mediated by LPA1 $\ge$ LPA3 >> LPA2 (35), but more recent studies have demonstrated that the ability of Ki16425 to inhibit mouse LPA1 is over 10-fold greater than its ability to inhibit mouse LPA3, as assessed by calcium flux assays performed with transfected cells (personal communication, Gretchen Bain, Amira Pharmaceuticals, San Diego, CA).
+The ability of LPA to prevent PMLF apoptosis induced by serum deprivation was completely abrogated by Ki16425 at a concentration of 100 $\mu$ M

+(Figure 6B) and was partially blocked by lower concentrations of Ki16425 (Figure E9), consistent with the anti-apoptotic effects of LPA on fibroblasts being mediated by LPA1.
+We next investigated whether LPA was able to prevent the apoptosis of PMLFs isolated from LPA1 KO mice.
+LPA did not significantly reduce the apoptosis of LPA1 KO PMLFs induced by serum deprivation for 24 hours, also suggesting that signaling through LPA1 mediates the anti-apoptotic effects of LPA on fibroblasts (Figure 6C).
+In all the fibroblast experiments described above, PMLFs were grown on high-attachment tissue culture-treated plastic.
+To determine whether LPA's ability to prevent lung fibroblast apoptosis requires cell attachment, we investigated whether LPA was able to prevent apoptosis of PMLF transferred to ultra-low attachment plastic.
+Incubation with serum or LPA failed to reduce the apoptosis of PMLFs on ultra-low attachment plastic (Figure 6D).
+These results suggest that, as was the case for epithelial cells, LPA regulates the apoptosis of fibroblasts only when these cells are adherent and not when they are unattached.